 • headache;

-• decrease in the sensitivity of the skin of the collar zone.
+• decreased sensitivity of the skin of the collar area.

-Important: these symptoms become more pronounced with tilting the head.
+Important: these symptoms become more pronounced when the head is tilted.

-As a rule, patients do not turn to, believing that all symptoms are associated with fatigue, stress, age, lack of sleep.
+As a rule, patients do not seek treatment, believing that all symptoms are associated with fatigue, stress, age, and lack of sleep.

 Stage II

-At this stage, the intervertebral fissures begin to narrow, collagen fiber of the annulus fibrosus of the disc is destroyed.
-There are noticeable pain symptoms of a point nature due to compression of the nerve trunks, aggravated by movements of the neck and.
+At this stage, the intervertebral spaces begin to narrow, the collagen fiber of the fibrous ring of the disc is destroyed.
+Noticeable pain symptoms of a point nature appear due to compression of the nerve trunks, which intensify with movements of the neck and.
 Here you can already suspect cervical osteochondrosis, the symptoms of which are as follows:

 • severe pain in the neck, sometimes with;